AdaCore/learn/content/courses/intro-to-embedded-sys-prog/chapters/low_level_programming.rst

 frequently unreliable and noisy.
 We might get an invalid value from a call to an imported function implemented in some other language.
-Whenever an assignment is aborted, the target of the assignment might not be fully assigned, leading to abnormal values.
+Whenever an assignment is aborted, the target of the assignment might not be fully assigned, leading to so-called "abnormal" values.
 Other causes are also possible.
 The problem is not unusual in low-level programming.

 How do we avoid the resulting bounded errors and erroneous execution?